 Blueair has a larger CADR compared to Winix, but at the same time, I noticed a bit lower performance in gas filtration.
 If this is important to you, then you should pay attention while buying.
 I can’t guarantee it will be as satisfying as you’d expect.

 320 sq. ft.
 Room Tests

 I had these air purifiers both tested in a 320 sq. ft. room to see how they perform.
 The final result was more than expected.
 Even more so, amazing.
 I had them working on top speed for an hour, and by the end of the testing, both Blueair 211+ and Winix 5500-2 showed the same results.
 The air quality was improved by 96%.

 I also wanted to check how will Blueair perform in a 560 sq. ft. room, as it was designed for approximately the same room size.
 The test result was also outstanding, with 92% purified air.

-With having a 61W Blueair motor and a 70W Winix motor, you can assume these two air purifiers have approximately the same power.
+The Blueair 211+ uses a 61W motor, while the Winix 5500-2 uses a slightly larger 70W motor.
+So, we can say that these two air purifiers have approximately the same power.
 As you can see, there isn’t much difference in filter prices as well.
-But, there’s a catch.
+But there’s a catch.

 |Product||Wattage Range (W)|